-To help us gauge the performance of our disadvantaged pupils we compared our results to those for disadvantaged and non-disadvantaged pupils at a national and regional level.
-We also looked at these comparisons using scores for 2022, in order to assess how the performance of our disadvantaged pupils has changed during this period.
+To help us gauge the performance of our disadvantaged pupils we compared our results to those for disadvantaged and non-disadvantaged pupils at a national and regional level (although these comparisons are to be considered with caution given the caveats stated above).
+We also looked at these comparisons using pre-pandemic scores for 2019, in order to assess how the performance of our disadvantaged pupils has changed during this period.

-Data from tests and assessments suggest that the progress and attainment of the school's disadvantaged pupils in 2022/23 was in line with our expectations at KS2 and these were all above national figures, showing an upward trend from the previous year.
+Data from tests and assessments suggest that, whilst there is an improving picture, the progress and attainment of the school's disadvantaged pupils in 2021/22 remains below our expectations.